realirfanashraf/realirfanashraf/README.md

 ## 🌱 What I'm Learning
 - **GraphQL**: Exploring new ways to fetch data.
-- **TypeScript**: Adding static types to JavaScript for better code quality.
 - **Kubernetes**: Managing containerized applications at scale.
 - **Docker**: Simplifying containerization and deployment.
 - **Next.js**: Enhancing React applications with server-side rendering and static site generation.